Blog | Personal Finance

 People often say they learned about money in school.
 You may learn how to balance a checkbook in school, but you won’t learn how money really works…how it can be leveraged to create huge amounts of wealth.
 That’s not an accident; it’s a scam.

-Even worse, the rich become richer off of selling you the scam of higher education.
+Even worse, the rich become richer by selling you the scam of higher education.
 As debt.org shares, “The costs for a higher education are among the fastest-rising costs in American society today.
-Since 1980, tuition costs at public universities has risen from $2,119 to $9,410, a jump of 344%.
+Since 1980, tuition costs at public universities have risen from $2,119 to $9,410, a jump of 344%.
 Private college tuition is up from $9,500 in 1980 to $32,410 in 2017, a jump of 241%.
 By comparison, food and electricity costs have risen about 150% and gasoline prices have risen more than 200% over the same period of time.”

-It is one of the ultimate coups of the rich to create the scam that education is necessary to be successful and rich, drive the costs up for that education, and then profit off the loans they give you to attain that education.
+It is one of the ultimate coups of the rich to create the scam that education is necessary to be successful and rich, drive the costs up for that education, and then profit on the loans they give you to attain that education.
 What a scam.

 Different types of intelligence

-My rich dad wasn’t book smart either.
+Rich dad wasn’t book smart either.
 Yet, he was very smart.
 He had street smarts, which he traded in for financial smarts…which he used to become very rich.
 School doesn’t teach you to be street smart or financially smart.
-I had to learn that from my rich dad.
-My poor dad thought school was incredibly important, and he was very book smart.
-But what did it get him?
-He struggled financially most of his life.

 That’s another reason why we label higher education a Rich Dad Scam.
 The so-called experts tell you that you need it.
 They tell you it’s important.
 But it doesn’t actually do anything for you except make you a good employee.